whizsid/whizsid.github.io/blog/posts/display_list_of_paths_as_a_tree_view.md

 Now you can see a list of folder names on the browser.
 But it has duplicated folder names.
 To avoid these duplicates, we should push those elements to the array once all child nodes iterated.
-So we need to define another variable to store the previous folder name to compare with the current folder name.
-We can push items to the array if current folder name and previous folder names are different.
+So we need to define another variable to store the previous folder name.
+After that we can compare it with the current folder name and push items to the array if current folder name and previous folder names are different.

 ```tsx
 # src/FileBrowser.tsx